Health Technician Education Requirements and Career Information

 Many health information technicians advance in their careers by furthering their educations or obtaining advanced certification in a specialized field of records management.
 Techs with an advanced degree in health information often assume managerial positions within a health care organization.

-According to the BLS, the job market for health information techs was predicted to be quite strong.
-Employment was expected to increase by 22% between 2012 and 2022.
-As of May 2014, the median salary for health information techs was $35,900.
+According to the BLS, the job market for medical records and health information techs was predicted to be quite strong.
+Employment was expected to increase by 15% between 2014 and 2024.
+As of May 2015, the median salary for health information techs was $37,140.